IBM-Cloud/docs/services/mobileaccess/index.md

 1. Secure server-side resources.

    Protect your mobile back-end resources that are running on Node.js or Liberty for Java&trade; runtimes with mobile-enabled OAuth security.
 For more information, see [Protecting resources](protecting-resources.html).
-   To learn more about the default mobile back-end application, see  [bms-hellotodo-strongloop](https://github.com/ibm-bluemix-mobile-services/bms-hellotodo-strongloop).
+   To learn more about the default mobile back-end application, see the [bms-hellotodo-strongloop](https://github.com/ibm-bluemix-mobile-services/bms-hellotodo-strongloop) sample application.

 1. Set up your core {{site.data.keyword.amashort}} client-side development environment.